Frank-ZY-Dou/TORE/README.md

 ## Contributing

-Note that the mesh quality can be improved by apply a [SMPL parameter regressor](https://github.com/postech-ami/FastMETRO/blob/main/src/modeling/model/smpl_param_regressor.py).
+Please note that enhancing mesh quality can be achieved by applying a [SMPL parameter regressor](https://github.com/postech-ami/FastMETRO/blob/main/src/modeling/model/smpl_param_regressor.py).

 We welcome contributions and suggestions.